 Enforce resource quotas

-Best practice guidance - Plan and apply resource quotas at the namespace level.
-If pods don't define resource requests and limits, reject the deployment.
-Monitor resource usage and adjust quotas as needed.
+Best practice guidance

+Plan and apply resource quotas at the namespace level.
+If pods do not define resource requests and limits, reject the deployment.
+Monitor the resource usage and adjust quotas accordingly.

 Resource requests and limits are placed in the pod specification.
 These limits are used by the Kubernetes scheduler at deployment time to find an available node in the cluster.
 These limits and requests work at the individual pod level.
-For more information about how to define these values, see Define pod resource requests and limits
+For more information about how to define these values, refer to the Define pod resource requests and limits

 To provide a way to reserve and limit resources across a development team or project, you should use resource quotas.
 These quotas are defined on a namespace, and can be used to set quotas on the following basis:

-Compute resources, such as CPU and memory, or GPUs.
+Compute resources, such as CPU and memory, or GPUs

-Storage resources, includes the total number of volumes or amount of disk space for a given storage class.
+Storage resources, includes the total number of volumes or amount of disk space for a given storage class

-Object count, such as maximum number of secrets, services, or jobs can be created.
+Object count, such as maximum number of secrets, services, or jobs can be created

-Kubernetes doesn't overcommit resources.
+Kubernetes do not offer excess resources.
 Once the cumulative total of resource requests or limits passes the assigned quota, no further deployments are successful.

 When you define resource quotas, all pods created in the namespace must provide limits or requests in their pod specifications.
 If they don't provide these values, you can reject the deployment.
 Instead, you can configure default requests and limits for a namespace.